LeyiCui-Angel/CUDiningPair/README.md

 11. You cannot enter the same pairing twice but you can enter different pairings as many as you want.
 Once the pairing is full, user cannot join this specific pairing anymore.

+12. If you want to know more info about pairing, you can click that corresponding button and see who is inside of this pairing.
+You can also edit the info if you would like to.

 ## Instructions to test CUDiningPair
 Overall test coverage score: 91.84